 There were actually quite a few Kobe highschool basketball cards produced as he was already a major player on the scene at age 18.

-But please note the Kobe Bryant high school cards are not worth very much… a few of the more popular ones include the following…
+But please note the Kobe Bryant high school cards are not worth much and therefore don’t bother investing in them.
+A few of the more popular ones include the following.

 - 1996 Kobe Bryant Classic Lower Merion High School Card